 The AOC 24G2 also supports a wider color gamut (with a provided sRGB mode) and has a more ergonomic stand.
 While it’s not quite as bright (250-nits), it will suffice under normal lighting conditions for most people.

-Furthermore, if you’re really serious about competitive fast-paced PC gaming, for just $50 more, you can get a 24.5″ 1080p IPS gaming monitor with a higher 240Hz refresh rate, such as the Lenovo Y25-25.
+Furthermore, if you’re really serious about competitive fast-paced PC gaming, you can find a 240Hz IPS gaming monitor for $250 – $300, such as the Dell S2522HG.

 Visit our best gaming monitor buyer’s guide for additional information and the best deals available.